 In this case, there may be no urethral support, which can compress against it to keep it firmly closed.
 In some other patients, the urinary sphincter muscle may be inherently weak, which can obstruct the full closure, or cause the sphincter to open up when pressure is applied.

 Age is a factor in stress incontinence, but in the case of men, damage to the urinary sphincter following a pelvic fracture or a prostate surgery could be a major cause of this condition.
 Men with a lung condition that produces frequent coughing may also suffer from stress incontinence over time.

-Urge incontinence in men is caused due to an overactive bladder.
+An overactive bladder is the cause of urge incontinence in men.
 In this case, even if your bladder is not yet full, you might feel a strong urge to urinate.
 This overwhelming urge may be followed by urinary leakage before you can reach the bathroom.